Life in the Hive

-4. Nine days after laying, the first queen cell is sealed with a layer of wax capping.
+4. Nine days after the egg is laid, the first queen cell is sealed with a layer of wax capping.

-5. This is the time for a large swarm (called a prime swarm) of bees leaves the hive led by the older bees.
-The old queen has been starved of food to make her lighter and able to fly.
-The older bees can jole the old queen to join the swarm.
+5. This is the signal for a large swarm (called a prime swarm) of bees, including the queen, to leave the hive led by the older bees.
+The queen has been starved of food to make her lighter and able to fly.
+The older bees cajole the queen to join the swarm.

-6. Eight days later first virgin queen leaves her cell.
-Two things can now occur, either the first virgin queen leads a smaller swarm from the hive (called a cast) or she locates the other queen cells and kills her sisters by stinging through the wax wall of their cells.
+6. Eight days later the first virgin queen leaves her cell.
+Two things can now occur, either the first virgin queen leads a smaller swarm from the hive (called a cast swarm) or she locates the other queen cells and kills her sisters by stinging through the wax wall of their cells.

 7. About one week later the young queen takes her first flight to orientate her to her new surroundings.

-8. The queen will shortly take several matting flights in which she will mate with up to 20 male bees called drones.
+8. The queen will shortly take several mating flights in which she will mate with up to 20 drones.